I really like blogs. I consider them part of a spiritual practice. Seriously.

 - Wait But Why updates: I like these posts.
 They’re inevitably too long but I think that makes them more likely to stick.
 I bought the Life Calendar poster and haven’t filled it in.

 - Quartz- The Race to Zero Emissions: again, rarely read.

 - Quartz Africa: a relic of my Africa-obsession phase where I realized there was an entire continent I never heard news about, read about, or talked to people from.

-- Scott’s Cheap Flights: I have a lot of travel destinations on my Bucket List (add link when post is up!)
+- Scott’s Cheap Flights: I have a lot of travel destinations on my Bucket List

 - BIG by Matt Stoller: I like this series on monopolies, but since it’s at least medium-form, they mostly build up unread in my inbox.